Ed McGivern: Book

 The book Fast and Fancy Revolver Shooting, first published in 1938, is still printed by Skyhorse Publishing as a reference to handgun shooters.
 In it McGivern covers his career from early experimenting with single-action revolvers, his career in exhibition shooting, his police training, and his experiments in long-range revolver shooting.

 Exhibition shooting

 Ed McGivern is renowned as one of the best handgunners that ever lived.
 His Guinness world record for "The greatest rapid-fire feat" (set on August 20, 1932 at the Lead Club Range, South Dakota) still stands.
 He emptied two revolvers in less than 2 seconds.
 He set another record on September 13, 1932, shooting five rounds from a double-action revolver at 15 feet in 2/5 of a second, and covering the group with his hand.
 His accomplishments include "firing two times from 15 feet five shots which could be covered by a silver half-dollar piece in 45/100 of a second".
 His shooting was so rapid, timing machines would malfunction in attempting to record his shooting speed.

-McGivern was capable of many amazing shooting feats, most of them well documented in his book.
+McGivern was capable of many shooting feats, most of them well documented in his book.
 To name just a few: